rchrisarevalo/personal-website/README.md

 # Copyright Notice

 © 2021 Ruben Christopher Arevalo.
-This repository will not be copied, modified, reproduced, or distributed through unauthorized means without my consent.
+This repository will not be copied, modified, reproduced, or distributed through unauthorized means.